Fiona Watt: Awards and honours

-Watt is a Member of the European Molecular Biology Organization (1999), Fellow of the Academy of Medical Sciences (2000) and a Fellow of the Royal Society (2003).

-She was elected an Honorary Foreign Member of the American Academy of Arts and Sciences in 2008 and was awarded the Hunterian Society Medal in 2015.
-She is a Doctor Honoris Causa of the Universidad Autonoma de Madrid (2016).
-She won the American Society for Cell Biology (ASCB) Women in Cell Biology Senior Award in 2008 and the FEBS/EMBO Women in Science Award in 2016.
+Watt is a Member of the European Molecular Biology Organization (1999), Fellow of the Academy of Medical Sciences (FMedSci, 2000), and a Fellow of the Royal Society (FRS, 2003).
+She was elected an Honorary Foreign Member of the American Academy of Arts and Sciences in 2008.
+Watt is also a Doctor Honoris Causa of the Universidad Autonoma de Madrid (2016).
 She was elected an Honorary Member of Society for Investigative Dermatology (2018) and Honorary Fellow, British Pharmacological Society (2019).
-She is a Foreign Associate of the National Academy of Sciences (2019).
-She is a member of several advisory boards, including the European Molecular Biology Laboratory (EMBL) Scientific Advisory Committee (SAC) and the Howard Hughes Medical Institute Medical Advisory Board.
-She won the inaugural Suffrage Science award in 2011.
+Watt is a Foreign Associate of the National Academy of Sciences (2019), Member of Heidelberg Academy of Sciences and Humanities (2023), and is a member of several advisory boards, including the European Molecular Biology Laboratory (EMBL), Scientific Advisory Committee (SAC) and the Howard Hughes Medical Institute Medical Advisory Board.

+She won the American Society for Cell Biology (ASCB) Women in Cell Biology Senior Award in 2008, the inaugural Suffrage Science award in 2011, the Hunterian Society Medal in 2015, the FEBS/EMBO Women in Science Award in 2016, and the ISSCR Achievement Award (2024).